Josephvs96/SnippetManager/README.md

 * Authorization and Authentication using asp.net identity
 * Registration
 * Login in
-* Ability to see the OS that a user have and how many code snippets i each OS
+* Ability to see the OS that a user have and how many code snippets in each OS
 * Ability to add code snippets
 * Ability to view code snippets
 * Ability to edit/delete code snippets